-A major approach for palmprint recognition today is to extract feature vectors corresponding to individual palmprint images and to perform palmprint matching based on some distance metrics.
-One of the difficult problems in feature-based recognition is that the matching performance is significantly influenced by many parameters in feature extraction process, which may vary depending on environmental factors of image acquisition.
-This paper presents a palmprint recognition algorithm using phase-based image matching.
-The use of phase components in 2D (two-dimensional) discrete Fourier transforms of palmprint images makes possible to achieve highly robust palmprint recognition.
-Experimental evaluation using a palmprint image database clearly demonstrates an efficient matching performance of the proposed algorithm.
+Abstract-A palm, a large inner surface of a hand, contains pattern of ridges and valleys much like a fingerprint.
+The palmprint is expected to be more distinctive than the fingerprint, since the area of the palm is much larger than that of the finger and the palm has additional distinctive features such as principle lines, ridges, minutiae points, singular points and texture.
+This paper presents a palmprint recognition algorithm using phasebased image matching.
+The use of the phase components in 2D (two-dimensional) discrete Fourier transforms of palmprint images makes possible to achieve highly robust palmprint recognition.
+Experimental evaluation using palmprint images clearly demonstrates an efficient matching performance of the proposed algorithm.